Frnasbukhari/compsci-notes/notes/Intelligent-interactive-systems/Responsible_LLMs_Enhanced.md

 | **Privacy / IP** | Outputs may reveal personal or copyrighted text from training data. | Data leakage, legal exposure. |
 | **Environment** | Training and serving burn megawatt‑hours of electricity. | High cloud bills, carbon footprint. |

-*Connection to next section:* The first pillar—**bias**—is both the easiest to demonstrate and the hardest to eradicate at scale, so we examine it in depth.
+The first pillar—**bias**—is both the easiest to demonstrate and the hardest to eradicate at scale, so we examine it in depth.

 ---